-NOTE: When it seems apparent that a batted ball will be an infield fly, the umpire shall immediately declare "INFIELD FLY - BATTER IS OUT" to aid the runners.
-If the ball is near the foul lines, the umpire shall declare "INFIELD FLY - BATTER IS OUT, IF FAIR".
-The ball is alive and runners may advance at the risk of the ball being caught or retouch and advance after a fielder touches the ball.
+NOTE: When it seems apparent that a batted ball will be an infield fly, the umpire shall immediately declare "INFIELDFLY-BATTERIS OUT" to aid the runners.
+If the ball is near the foul lines, the umpire shall declare "INFIELDFLY-BATTERIS OUT, IF FAIR".
+The ball is live and runners may advance at the risk of the ball being caught or retouch and advance after a fielder touches the ball.
 If the hit ball becomes a foul ball, it is treated the same as any other foul ball.